When returning a rental car what should I check for?

 1. Refuel the car

-• If your rental agreement includes a full-to-full fuel policy, make sure to fill the tank to the same level as when you picked it up.
-Find a nearby gas station before returning the car to avoid potential extra charges.
+• If your agreement includes a full-to-full fuel policy, refill the tank to the same level as pickup to avoid refuelling penalties.

 2. Clean the car

-• While a deep clean isn't usually required, ensure the car is reasonably tidy and free of excessive dirt or litter.
+• Ensure the vehicle is reasonably tidy and free of rubbish or excessive dirt before returning it.

 3. Check for damage